feast-dev/feast/docs/reference/alpha-web-ui.md

 --help                          Show this message and exit.
 ```

+This will spin up a Web UI on localhost which automatically refreshes its view of the registry every `registry_ttl_sec`

 ### Importing as a module to integrate with an existing React App

 This is the recommended way to use Feast UI for teams maintaining their own internal UI for their deployment of Feast.